Our History

 Manoir Hovey is owned and operated by the Stafford family, who have had ties to hospitality in the Eastern Townships for generations.
 The Stafford history of hospitality in the region dates back to 1946 when Archie Stafford built an inn of his own on the edge of Lake Massawippi.
 Decades later, the Stafford innkeeping legacy continued when in 1979, his son and daughter-in-law, Steve and Kathryn Stafford, acquired Manoir Hovey after first experiencing the splendour for themselves as guests of the resort.

 Steve and Kathryn’s son, Jason, who was raised on the property with his brother Jeremy, learned the intricacies of creating incredible guest experiences from a young age.
 Jason has travelled to the four corners of the world and has met some of the greatest chefs and hoteliers in the industry.
-He is now the Managing Director of Manoir Hovey and the Canadian delegate on the Board of Directors of Relais & Châteaux.
+He is now the Managing Director of Manoir Hovey and the Canadian delegate on the International Board of Directors of Relais & Châteaux.

 Continuing the tradition of husband-wife collaboration, Jason’s wife Melissa Provencher is the director of Le Spa Manoir Hovey and Jeremy’s wife, Hilary Webster, was a Room Division Manager at Manoir Hovey for many years and is now responsible for hotel interior design.